aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 * **`clean()`** – teardown logic called once after `processRecord` completes
 * **`asyncProcessRecord()`** – If you need to implement asynchronous logic, use this method, otherwise define it in your class with empty logic

-You can then use this class as a context manager, or pass it to `batch_processor` to use as a decorator on your Lambda handler function.
+You can then use this class as a context manager, or pass it to `processPartialResponse` to process the records in your Lambda handler function.

 ```typescript hl_lines="7 11-13 19 28 39 60 71 82 92-94" title="Creating a custom batch processor"
 --8<-- "docs/snippets/batch/customPartialProcessor.ts"